boazbk/tcs/lec_11_running_time.md

 In other words, the extended Church Turing thesis says that for every _scalable computing device_ $C$ (which has a finite description but can be in principle used to run computation on arbitrarily large inputs),  there are some constants $a,b$ such that for every  function $F:\{0,1\}^* \rightarrow \{0,1\}$ that $C$ can compute on $n$ length inputs using an $S(n)$ amount of physical resources, $F$ is in $TIME(aS(n)^b)$.

-All the current constructions of scalable computational  models and programming language  conform to the Extended Church-Turing Thesis, in the sense that they can be with polynomial overhead by Turing Machines (and hence also by NAND++ or NAND<< programs). consequently, the classes $\mathbf{P}$ and $\mathbb{EXP}$ are robust to the choice of model, and we  can use  the programming language of our choice, or  high level descriptions of an algorithm, to determine whether or not a problem is in $\mathbf{P}$.
+All the current constructions of scalable computational  models and programming language  conform to the Extended Church-Turing Thesis, in the sense that they can be with polynomial overhead by Turing Machines (and hence also by NAND++ or NAND<< programs). consequently, the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and we  can use  the programming language of our choice, or  high level descriptions of an algorithm, to determine whether or not a problem is in $\mathbf{P}$.

 Like the Church-Turing thesis itself, the extended Church-Turing thesis is in the asymptotic setting and does not directly yield an experimentally testable prediction.
 However, it can be instantiated with more concrete bounds on the overhead, which would yield predictions such as the _Physical Extended Church-Turing Thesis_   we mentioned before, which would be  experimentally testable.

 In the last hundred+ years of studying and mechanizing computation, no one has yet constructed a scalable computing device (or even gave a convincing blueprint) that violates the extended Church Turing Thesis.
-That said, as we mentioned before  _quantum computing_, if realized, does pose  a serious challenge to this  thesis.
+However,    _quantum computing_, if realized, will pose  a serious challenge to this  thesis.^[Large scale quantum computers have not yet been built, and even if they are constructed, we have no _proof_ that they would offer super polynomial advantage over "classical" computing devices.
+However, there seems to be no fundamental physical obstacle to constructing them, and there are strong reasons to conjecture that they do in fact offer such an advantage.]
-However, even if the promises of quantum computing are fully realized, it still seems that the extended Church-Turing thesis is fundamentally or "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
+However, even if the promises of quantum computing are fully realized, the extended Church-Turing thesis is  "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
-We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,  and we still have hierarchy and uncomputability results.^[Note that indeed, quantum computing is _not_ a challenge to the Church Turing itself, as a function is computable by a quantum computer if and only if it is computable by a "classical" computer or a NAND++ program.
+We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,  and we still have hierarchy and uncomputability results.^[Quantum computing is _not_ a challenge to the (non extended) Church Turing thesis, as a function is computable by a quantum computer if and only if it is computable by a "classical" computer or a NAND++ program.
 It is only the running time of computing the  function that can be affected by moving to the quantum model. ]
 Moreover, for most (though not all!) concrete problems we care about, the prospect of quantum computing does not seem to change their time complexity.
 In particular, out of all the example problems mentioned in [chapefficient](){.ref}, as far as we know, the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.

-## Lecture summary
+::: { .recap }
 * We can define the time complexity of a function  using NAND++ programs, and similarly to the notion of computability, this appears to capture the inherent complexity of the function.

 * There are many natural problems that have polynomial-time  algorithms, and other natural problems that we'd love to solve, but for which the best known algorithms are exponential.